jholsten/me2e/README.md

 To verify that the response of a Microservice meets your expectations, you can use the [`assertThat`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/assert-that.html) method in combination with the functions from the [`assertions` package](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/index.html).
 This allows you to ensure that all possible properties of the response have the expected value.

+To specify assertions response bodies, you can use the following functions to compare parts or the entire content of the body:
+- [`body`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/body.html): Specify expectations on the content of the body, encoded as string
+  - <ins>Example</ins>: Assuming the response body is `Some Response Text`, we can execute the following assertions, for example:
+    - Assert that the content of the body corresponds exactly to the string `Some Response Text`:

+        ```kotlin
+        assertThat(response).body(equalTo("Some Response Text"))
+        ```

+    - Assert that the content of the body includes the string `Some`:

+        ```kotlin
+        assertThat(response).body(containsString("Some"))
+        ```

+    - Assert that the content of the body matches the regular expression `.*Response Text`:

+        ```kotlin
+        assertThat(response).body(matchesPattern(".*Response Text"))
+        ```

+- [`objectBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/object-body.html): Specify expectations on the content of the body, deserialized to an instance of a given class
+  - <ins>Example</ins>: Assuming the response body is `{"first": "value", "second": 2}`, we can execute the following assertion for example:

+     ```kotlin
+     val expectedBody = Pair("value", 2)
+     assertThat(response).objectBody(equalTo(expectedBody))
+     ```

+- [`binaryBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/binary-body.html): Specify expectations on the raw binary content of the body
+  - <ins>Example</ins>: Assuming the response body is a binary value of `[97, 98, 99]`, we can execute the following assertion for example:

+     ```kotlin
+     assertThat(response).binaryBody(equalTo(byteArrayOf(97, 98, 99)))
+     ```

+- [`base64Body`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/base64-body.html): Specify expectations on the raw binary content of the body, encoded as Base 64
+  - <ins>Example</ins>: Assuming the response body is a binary value of `[97, 98, 99]`, which is encoded as Base64 to `YWJj`, we can execute the following assertion for example:

+     ```kotlin
+     assertThat(response).base64Body(equalTo("YWJj"))
+     ```

+- [`jsonBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/json-body.html): Specify expectations on the content of the body, parsed to a JSON object
+  - To specify assertions for a JSON body, you can pass the entire expected JSON object as a `JsonNode` and compare it with [`equalTo`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/equal-to.html).
+    - <ins>Example</ins>: Assuming the response body is `{"first": "value", "second": 2}`, we can execute the following assertion, for example:

+        ```kotlin
+        val expectedBody = JsonNodeFactory.instance.objectNode()
+            .put("first", "value")
+            .put("second", 2)
+        assertThat(response).jsonBody(equalTo(expectedBody))
+        ```

+    - In case you want to ignore certain nodes when comparing the JSON objects, use [`ignoringNodes`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions.matchers/-json-body-equality-assertion/ignoring-nodes.html).
+      - <ins>Example</ins>: Assert that the JSON response body is equal to the expected object, while ignoring field `_id`:

+        ```kotlin
+        assertThat(response).jsonBody(equalTo(expectedBody).ignoringNodes("_id"))
+        ```

+  - Alternatively, you can use the [`containsNode`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/contains-node.html) function to specify assertions for individual nodes of the body.
+Specify the path to this node whose value you want to compare using a [JSONPath](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/) expression.
+Such a JSONPath expressions begins with the root element `$`, after which you can specify the path to the corresponding node using `.` as the path separator.
+For detailed information on the JSONPath syntax and examples, take a look at this [IETF draft](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/).
+    - <ins>Example</ins>: Assuming the response body is `{"first": "value", "second": 2}`, we can execute the following assertion, for example:

+        ```kotlin
+        assertThat(response).jsonBody(containsNode("$.first").withValue("value"))
+        assertThat(response).jsonBody(containsNode("$.second").withValue("2"))
+        ```

+Particularly with larger response bodies, the test cases can quickly become hard to read and difficult to maintain if the expectations are specified directly in the code.
+It is therefore recommended to save the expected response bodies in files in the `resources` folder and to use them in combination with the [`equalToContentsFromFile`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/equal-to-contents-from-file.html) function.
+With this method, specify the path of the file containing the expected response body and use [`asString`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions.matchers/-file-contents-equality-assertion/as-string.html), [`asBinary`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions.matchers/-file-contents-equality-assertion/as-binary.html), [`asJson`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions.matchers/-file-contents-equality-assertion/as-json.html) or [`asObject`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions.matchers/-file-contents-equality-assertion/as-object.html) to specify how the content of this file should be read.
+This function can be used in combination with all the functions presented above.
+- <ins>Example using [`body`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/body.html)</ins>:

+     ```kotlin
+     assertThat(response).body(equalToContentsFromFile("expected.txt").asString())
+     ```

+- <ins>Example using [`objectBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/object-body.html)</ins>:

+     ```kotlin
+     assertThat(response).objectBody(equalToContentsFromFile("expected.json").asObject<Pair<String, Int>>())
+     ```

+- <ins>Example using [`binaryBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/binary-body.html)</ins>:

+     ```kotlin
+     assertThat(response).binaryBody(equalToContentsFromFile("expected_binary").asBinary())
+     ```

+- <ins>Example using [`base64Body`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/base64-body.html)</ins>:

+     ```kotlin
+     assertThat(response).base64Body(equalToContentsFromFile("expected_binary").asBase64())
+     ```

+- <ins>Example using [`jsonBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.request.assertions/-assertable-response/json-body.html)</ins>:

+     ```kotlin
+     assertThat(response).jsonBody(equalToContentsFromFile("expected.json").asJson().ignoringNodes("_id"))
+     ```

 <ins>Examples</ins>
 <table>
     <tr>